 There are numerous separate fly species each of which has a different appearance.
 The majority of flies have bean-shaped bodies, often dark brown in colour.
 True flies are distinguished by other insects with “fly” in their names (such as dragonflies, butterflies and fireflies) by their wings.
 Flies have a single pair of transparent flight wings, attached to the mesothoracic part of their body.
-In contrast, most other insects have dual pair of wings and are rarely transparent.
-Their also have compound eyes.
+In contrast, most other insects have a dual pair of wings and are rarely transparent.
+They also have compound eyes.

 Fly Species & Health Hazards